 No tillage is employed and no fertilisers are introduced: a mix of natural and introduced clovers and grasses are maintained between the vines and allowed to self-seed.

-Its challenging rocky profile and consequent low yields, results in an average of two bottles of wine per vine being produced.
+Its challenging rocky profile results in low yields with an average of two bottles of wine per vine being produced.
 Polish Hill Riesling